Skip to Main Content

 Ongavia

-A randomised trial in 477 patients with newly diagnosed, treatment-naïve neovascular age-related macular degeneration, showed that the ranibizumab biosimilar (Ongavia) was clinically equivalent to the reference product when 0.5mg was given by intravitreal injection every 4 weeks for up to 12 months.
+A randomised trial in 477 patients with newly diagnosed, treatment-naïve neovascular age-related macular degeneration, showed that the ranibizumab biosimilar (Ongavia) was clinically equivalent to the reference product when 0.5mg was given by intravitreal injection every 4 weeks for 48 weeks.

 The primary outcome was change from baseline BCVA at 8 weeks before the third injection was given.
 Equivalence was defined as a margin of 3 Early Treatment Diabetic Retinopathy Study (ETDRS) letters.
 The assessment of BCVA at 8 weeks has been endorsed by the regulatory authorities as being appropriate.